yiping-allison/ecs160-fuzz-testing/README.md

 Please download the `zip` version of this repo because it will automatically remove unneeded development and informative files for you.

-We have provided an AFL-Compliant file structure, `aflCompat`, with a `Makefile` that will help make running commands/tests easier.
+We have provided a AFL-Compliant file structure, `aflCompat`, with a `Makefile` that will help make running commands/tests easier.
 After you download and extract the `zip` file, you can use `docker cp` to move `aflCompat` to your Docker Container.

 1. **Leave your example csv test files in `aflCompat/in` -- this is where AFL will look for file parameters.**
 2. **`make run` will tell the AFL Fuzz Tester to generate crash files and statistics to `aflCompat/out`.**